 In the 1990s Ferguson divided his time between Auckland and his adopted home in the Hokianga.
 There were regular floor shows in city nightspots, sporadic television appearances, and occasional full-time bands for club and pub residencies.
 A business relationship with Alan Jansson, the Module 8 Recording Studio, turned sour and a proposed single for Warner Music, ‘Pacific Cowboys’, went unreleased (Ferguson citing his own unhappiness with the final product).

 More recently, Ferguson played a large part in convincing the reclusive Doug Jerebine to return to music after a 40-year hiatus.
-Tommy Ferguson still performs on occasion and he has been recording (with Jerebine) the catalogue of compositions he has built up over the years, mostly songs with a social conscience (available as downloads on Amplifier, see the link below).
+Tommy Ferguson still performs on occasion and he has been recording (with Jerebine) the catalogue of compositions he has built up over the years, mostly songs with a social conscience.
 Ferguson’s rare public performances feature some of NZ’s finest musicians, including Ricky Ball, Garry Clarke, Neil Edwards, Yuk Harrison, Doug Jerebine, Billy Kristian and Lisle Kinney.

 Tommy Ferguson has never enjoyed a hit record but he has a long time reputation as an exuberant showman and crowd-pleaser and remains one of the most colourful characters in NZ rock.